-While Diwali is celebrated all over India, a similar festival that lays emphasis on lamps — the Karthigai Deepam — is unique to South India, notably Tamil Nadu and Kerala.
+While Diwali is celebrated all over India, a similar festival that lays emphasis on lamps — the Karthigai Deepam is celebrated in South India, notably Tamil Nadu and Kerala.
 The festival falls on the full moon day after Diwali, in the Tamil month of Karthigai (Nov-Dec).
 As a continuation of Diwali, a couple of lamps are lit every evening and placed at the doorstep till the festival of Karthigai.

 You can call it the Diwali of the Tamilians, and is supposed to be a very ancient one.
 Mention of it can be found in the oldest work of Tamil literature, the Tolkappiam, which dates back to 2500 BC.
 Other ancient works of literature also refer to this festival, which is celebrated over three days, in Tamil Nadu and Kerala and parts of Karnataka.
 According to one legend, the festival celebrates the birth of Kartikeya, the younger brother of Ganesha.
 And since he is considered to be the Tamil God (Murugan), it is a special festival for Tamilians.

 However, despite the similarities, this festival is more of a religious one compared to the social aspect of Diwali, where the emphasis is more on celebration and joy, at least in Tamil homes.
 Karthigai is therefore marked by fasting and prayers and the offering of laddoos (called pori urundai in Tamil), made of puffed rice and puffed poha and jaggery, along with other sweets including poha kheer and sweet appam, in the evening.